Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 | FOCUST | To be nominated by team | To be nominated by team | 2–3 months |
 | AI Phone Agent | To be nominated by team | To be nominated by team | 2–3 months |

-> **Process:** Each team nominates their QA Owner this week.
-Criteria: not the person who wrote the feature being tested; understands the product well; has allocated time for QA duties.
+> **Process:** Each team nominates their QA Owner by **March 1** (aligned with Phase 1 of the Implementation Roadmap).
+Criteria: not the person who wrote the feature being tested; understands the product well; has time allocated for QA duties alongside delivery work.

+> **QA Owner Roles:** Runs the smoke test checklist on every staging deployment; signs off on the DoD checklist; logs pre-delivery bugs in the KPI sheet; escalates to PM when quality is at risk before a deadline.
+The QA Owner is the team's last line of defence before the client sees any work.

+> **See Appendix H for the QA Owner Appointment Form.**

 **Rotation Policy:**
 - QA Owner rotates every 2–3 months